 Ideally, you’ll begin your bridal skin regimen about 8 weeks before your wedding, which is about how long it takes for your epidermis to turn over.
 This ensures that your skin is at its healthiest when the cameras (and champagne!) start popping.

 2. Get a (Faux) Glow.
-If your skin tone is on the lighter side like mine, adding a sunless tan to your wedding skincare prep can help you look rested and healthy.
+If your skin tone is on the lighter side like mine, adding a sunless tan to your wedding prep skincare routine can help you look rested and healthy.
 I also love how sunless tanner makes white clothes pop in photos.
 Be sure to exfoliate first for the most natural, streak-free application.

 I always use our Enzyme + Sugar Body Scrub before I get a spray tan.
 I love how its dual exfoliation (chemical and physical) makes my skin so smooth and moisturized.
 It’s like my whole body got a facial!